yanghou/cs122-project/readme.txt

 SECTION 1 : LIBRARY INSTALLATION

-You need to install basemap library and GEOS library to run the application as showed in the following steps:
+You need to install basemap library and GEOS library to run the application as shown in the following steps:

 0) Make sure pre-requisite python modules numpy and matplotlib have been installed.